| Profit and Loss Online Practice Tests | ||

 The Profit and Loss (P&L) is used to determine the market price of a commodity and the profitability of a firm.
 Every product has a cost and a selling price.
 Based on these pricing, we could calculate the profit or loss for a specific product.
 The key words discussed here include cost price, fixed, variable, and semi-variable cost, selling price, marked price, list price, margin, & so on.

-Cost Price: The amount paid for an item, is called its cost price, abbreviated as C.P.
+Cost Price: The amount paid for an item is called its cost price, abbreviated as C.P.

 Marked Price Formula (MP): This Price is labelled by shopkeepers to offer a discount to the customers.